astorDev/blog/drafts/scrum-tickets-look.md

 Ticket types:

 - Epic
-- Feature
+- User Story
-- User Story / Product Backlog Item
+- Backlog Item
 - Task

 For each of the ticket types, describe best practices for: